 Family Resource Home Care has been at the forefront of this trend.
 Founder and CEO David Lawrence was one of the first home care agency owners in Washington State to become a member of the National Association of Professional Geriatric Care Managers (NAPGCM).
 Last year Vice President of Client Care, Sheila McKannay, earned her Care Manager Certified (CMC) certification, and since that time her increased level of expertise has proven invaluable to clients and their families.

 Looking at home care through the eyes of a care manager has helped Family Resource see beyond simply meeting the immediate needs of the client.
 We help families consider the big picture and what will help them meet their goals for both the short and long-term.
 Sheila’s experience and training is especially valuable in the more complex situations where the family must consider a variety of options involving emotional, financial, health, lifestyle, and care issues.

-Family Resource also works with many wonderful independent geriatric care managers in the Puget Sound area, especially in very complex, specialized, or intensive family situations.
+Family Resource also works with many wonderful independent geriatric care managers in the Western Washington area, especially in very complex, specialized, or intensive family situations.
 These care managers often have a particular area of expertise such as mental health, complex medical needs, or family counseling.
 They also help families with such issues as housing, referrals to elder law attorneys and financial planners, Medicaid, Medicare, Social Security, as well as other state and federal programs, and assessing safety and security concerns.
 For more information about geriatric care management go to the website of the National Association of Professional Geriatric Care Managers